Adding an SSL Certificate

 Use the following command to access and open the

-server.ssl.key-store-password= your_keystore_passwordReplace the placeholders keystore_name and your_keystore_password with your keystore details.
-Zoomdata supports the 'JKS' and 'PKCS12' certificate formats.
+<your_keystore_password>with your keystore details.
+Zoomdata supports the JKS and PKCS12 certificate formats.

 Save and exit the

-Once the Zoomdata Server has successfully restarted, open a new browser and check for a secure connection (that is, HTTPS).
+After the Zoomdata server has successfully restarted, open a new browser and check for a secure connection (that is, HTTPS).

 Reverting the SSL Certificate to the Default Zoomdata Version

-If you need to remove the SSL Certificate later on, you will need to edit the
+If you need to remove the SSL certificate, you must edit the

-file so that the SSL Certificate is reverted back to the default Zoomdata version.
+zoomdata.properties file so that the SSL certificate is reverted back to the default Zoomdata version.
 Edit the

-This action reverts the SSL connection to the original self-signed certificate that comes preinstalled with the Zoomdata Server.
+This reverts the SSL connection to the original self-signed certificate preinstalled with Zoomdata.

 Was this topic helpful?